Mangala Gowri Maduve

 Mangala Gowri Maduve was an Indian Kannada language television drama series.
 It aired on Colors Kannada and is directed by K.S.
 Ramji.
 It is the sequel of Putta Gowri Maduve, premiered on 24 December 2012.
 This is the longest-running Kannada television series and one of the longest-running Indian TV serials.
-The series finale is set to air on 09 October 2022 after eleven years on air.
+The series finale was aired on 9 October 2022 after eleven years on air.

 Putta Gowri Maduve started off as a remake of Colors TV's Hindi drama Balika Vadhu, but later deviated from it entirely.